jj1bdx/airspy-fmradion/README.md

 ## License

 * As a whole package: GPLv3 (and later).
 See [LICENSE](LICENSE).
-* [csdr](https://github.com/simonyiszk/csdr) AGC code: BSD license.
-* Some source code files are stating GPL "v2 and later" license, and the MIT License.
+* Each source code file might state a GPLv3-compatible license.

 [End of README.md]